 Quick Summary

-Want to understand the Non-Cooperation Movement and its role in India’s struggle for independence?
+Want to understand what is Non Cooperation Movement and its role in India’s struggle for independence?
 Let’s explore its origins, goals, and the strategies that made it one of the most significant movements in Indian history.
 What led to its rise, and how did it challenge British rule?
 What actions did it encourage, and how did it reshape Indian society and politics?
 And why did it come to an abrupt end?
 By answering these questions, we can gain a deeper insight into the Non-Cooperation Movement’s lasting impact on India’s fight for freedom.

 What is Non Cooperation Movement?
 The non-cooperation movement, initiated on August 1, 1920, by Mahatma Gandhi, aimed to urge Indians to withdraw their cooperation with the British government in hopes of achieving self-governance.
 Triggered by the Indian National Congress withdrawing support for British reforms post the oppressive Rowlatt Act of March 18, 1919, which curtailed political prisoners’ rights, the movement gained momentum after the Jallianwala Bagh massacre of April 13, 1919.